“Without libraries what have we? We have no past and no future.”

 A Twitter post about the digitization of cookbooks from Mexico dating 1789 to the present in the special collections of The University of Texas San Antonio Libraries brought to mind that one should always consult with libraries and special collections before tossing out old papers and books.

 I find it is often the case that you think your treasures have no value, but reconsider and ask a librarian.
-While donation restrictions do exist, be sure you are not giving away – nor selling off – items valuable to history.
+While donation restrictions do exist, be sure you are not giving away – nor selling off – items valuable to history and to future generations.

 As a tribute some of my favorite libraries, I wanted to mention my own contributions.
 I have provided links to each institution for ease of reference and I highly recommend you support them financially and with your own historical documents and book donations.